ubcctf/ubcctf.github.io/about.md

 <!-- ![Tiger, Samson, Daniel and Filip at Trendmicro CTF finals in 2019](/assets/images/about/tm_finals_2019.jpg){:.img-right} -->

 We regularly participate in CTF competitions all throughout the year.
-We competed in 20 CTFs in 2019 and 31 as of October 2020.
+We competed in 20 CTFs in 2019 and 45 in 2020.

 Once we decide to play in a CTF, there is no obligation to any of our team members that they must play.